kdudkov/goatak/README.md

 * v1 (XML) and v2 (protobuf) CoT protocol support
 * certificate enrollment (v1 and v2) support
+* mission packages management
+* datasync / missions basic support
 * user management with cli tool
-* mission packages management
 * video feeds management
 * visibility scopes for users (devices can communicate and see each other within one scope only)
 * default preferences and maps provisioning to connected devices